Apicurio/apicurio-registry-examples/cloudevents/README.md

 # Apicurio Registry CloudEvents example

 This is an example application that implements a REST API that consumes and produces CloudEvents.
-This example application showcases an experimental library from the apicurio-registry project.
+This example application showcases an experimental library from the Apicurio Registry project.
 This library is used to validate incoming and outgoing CloudEvents messages in a REST API.
-The validation is performed against json schemas that are previously stored in Apicurio Registry.
+The validation is performed using json schemas that are previously stored in Apicurio Registry.

 ## Apicurio Registry CloudEvents serde

 The idea behind this library is to provide some kind of serdes library for CloudEvents that uses apicurio-registry to store the schemas used for serialization, deserialization or validation CloudEvents data.
 But always in the context of **CloudEvents and http**.
 Meaning that, at least for now, this library primarily allows to use CloudEvents with REST services and REST clients.
+Also, this library only provides support for json schemas, support for other formats such as avro, protobuf,... could be easily implemented.

 **Note**: we are talking about serdes but **not** in the context of Kafka.
-This demo only focuses in sending CloudEvents using the http protocol.
+This demo only focuses in sending CloudEvents using the http protocol to send and receive CloudEvents.

+We are open to discussion if you consider it could be interesting to be able to do serdes plus validation of CloudEvents using Apicurio Registry **but** using another protocol or transport such as Kafka, AMQP, MQTT,...
+Feel free to create an issue or to reach out the Apicurio team.
+After implementing the serdes library for REST services we considered implementing the equivalent for Kafka but we dismissed this effort because of various reasons:
+**TODO**

 The apicurio-registry cloudevents library consists of two maven modules:
 - `apicurio-registry-utils-cloud-events-serde`, provides the serialization and deserialization API, with data validation included.
 This component calls Apicurio Registry to fetch the required schemas to perform the serialization/deserialization/validation.